UC SANTA BARBARA

 Biography

-Charles Wolfe’s research and teaching interests include film history and theory; historiography; American cinema and cultural history; documentary film and photography; comedy; adaptation; and the history of film sound.
-He is the author of two books on the films of director Frank Capra and has published widely on various aspects of the history of commercial, independent, and documentary filmmaking in the U.S. With Edward Branigan, he co-edits the American Film Institute’s Film Reader Series, which to date has published 39 volumes of new critical essays on topics of contemporary concern in film, television, and digital media studies.
-Viewed in composite, the AFIĀ Film Reader Series has charted new paradigms for scholarly inquiry in cinema and media studies over the past three decades.
+Charles Wolfe is Professor Emeritus of Film and Media Studies.
+His research and teaching interests include film history and theory; historiography; American cinema and cultural history; documentary film and photography; comedy; screen adaptation; and the history of early film sound.
+He is the author of two books on the films of director Frank Capra and has published widely on various aspects of the history of commercial, independent, and documentary films, with a focus in recent years on Buster Keaton and California Slapstick, and the comic entanglements of different spatial and historiographical logics in this genre.
+With his late colleague Edward Branigan, he co-founded and served as series editors of the American Film Institute’s AFI Film Readers (Routledge), which between 1989 and 2021 published 41 volumes of new critical essays on topics of emerging concern in film, television, and digital media studies.
+Viewed in composite, the AFI Film Readers series charted new paradigms for scholarly inquiry in cinema and media studies over the course of three decades.